LarryTheFatCat/TodoApplication/README.md

 ## Usage

 1. Create a task
-2. Mark it as done
+2. Mark It Done
-3. Delete it
+Simple as That!
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.